FedeMaguire/FedeMaguire/README.md

 - Story telling with Data.
 - Predictive modelling.
 - Machine learning tools.
-- Algorithmic Trading
+- Algorithmic Trading.
-- Trading Bots
+- Trading Bots.

 "Motivated to apply this expertise in a role that offers continuous opportunities for personal and professional growth."